The ever-inseparable Sam and Max have had quite a few instances of this, in particular Max who "doesn't like girls". He prefers violence.

 In "Moai Better Blues," you see the following conversation when you examine the punching bag.

-Sam: Then could you stop loving me before 6AM?
+Sam: Well could you stop loving me so much before 6AM?

-Max: No way!
-I could never stop loving you, Sam!
+Max: No way, Sam!
+I could never stop loving you!

 The Bachelor party in What's New Beelzebub?
 For once the duo's reaction mirrored the player's exactly.